cdaller/multi_anonymizer/readme.md

 sudo -H pip install sqlalchemy
 # optional, only needed when you want to anonymize values in json files
 sudo -H pip install jsonpath-ng
+# optional, only needed when sql server via pyodbc is used:
+sudo -H pip install pyodbc
 ```

 ## Usage